-(2) Reflects the grant of performance units for the 3-year performance period of 2006-2008 under Wabtec's 2000 Stock Incentive Plan approved by the Compensation Committee in May 2006.
+(2) Reflects the grant of performance units for the 3-year performance period of 2007-2009 under Wabtec's 2000 Stock Incentive Plan approved by the Compensation Committee in February 2007.
 These columns reflect the range of payouts possible for this grant.
 A performance unit is equal to a share of Wabtec common stock.
 If Wabtec achieves its 3-year cumulative economic profit goal, then participants will earn the target number of performance units.
 In general, the goals increase each year taking into account expected market conditions, and are intended to reflect a superior performance by management.
 If Wabtec achieves the maximum 3-year cumulative economic profit goal, a participant will earn a maximum number (equal to 2 times the target level) of performance units.
-If Wabtec achieves the threshold 3-year cumulative economic profit goal, a participant will earn a threshold number (equal to one-half of the target level) of performance units.
-No performance units will be earned for performance below the 3-year cumulative economic profit threshold and no additional performance units will be earned for performance exceeding the 3-year cumulative economic profit maximum.
-Payouts for these awards, if any, will be made in the first quarter of 2009.
-The dollar amount recognized by Wabtec in its financial statements for fiscal year 2006 is included in the "Summary Compensation Table" in the column titled "Stock Awards".
+If Wabtec achieves the threshold 3-year cumulative economic profit goal, a participant will earn a different will earn a threshold number (equal to one-half of the target level) of performance units.
+No performance units will be earned for performance below the 3-year cumulative economic profit maximum.
+Payouts for these awards, if any, will be made in the first quarter of 2010.
+The dollar amount recognized by Wabtec in its financial statements for fiscal year 2007 is included in the "Summary Compensation Table" in the column titled "Stock Awards".

-(3) Reflects the grant of restricted stock to the named executive officers on February 16, 2006 under Wabtec's 2000 Stock Incentive Plan which vest in one-third increments on February 16, 2008, February 16, 2009 and February 16, 2010.
-Mr. Neupaver's 90,000 shares of restricted stock granted on February 1, 2006 in connection with his employment agreement vest in annual 25% increments from February 1, 2006, so that 22,500 shares vest on each of February 1, 2007, February 1, 2008, February 1, 2009 and February 1, 2010.
+(3) Reflects the grant of restricted stock to the named executive officers on February 21, 2007 under Wabtec's 2000 Stock Incentive Plan which vest in one-quarter increments on February 21, 2008, February 21, 2009, February 21, 2010, and February 21, 2011.